phillipsmn/git-essentials/README.md

 [git-essentials class](https://www.udemy.com/course/git-and-github-tutorial/learn/lecture/18080387#overview)

 This file changes as I progress through the class.
+It's a work in progress.